hotblack86/Tray_TT/Platform_Integration_Task/README.md

 The Tray.IO integration will take the opportunity notification as a webhook.
 This will be sent to the Slack API as a POST request in JSON format.

+The integration will retrieve the desired attributes from the JSON post and return them ready to be used by Slack.

-The integration will return the notification from the Slack API and post a message in the relevant Slack channel.
+The Slack API will then post the message in the relevant Slack channel.
 Relevant in this case relates to the location of the sales team (UK, US, EU) and is determined by the 'country' attribute in the Webhook.

 **Overview**